gevaertw/CycleCloudDemo/README.md

   - Select the storage account created earlier, witch name starts with lock
   - Accept the marketplace terms

-## Initialize the CycleCloud CLI and api (optional)
+## Initialize the CycleCloud CLI and api
+This step is required to use the CLI and the API, eg to change the templates or to create a new cluster from CLI.
-Log on to the CycleCloud server using Bastion and run the following command:
+- Log on to the CycleCloud server using Bastion and run the following command:

 ```bash
 cyclecloud initialize